1amTylersMind/BTC/README.md

 On the front end, this program uses 4 classes to collect, parse and organize live market prices and orderbooks.

-On the Back end the program is using nearly 30k data points, from 3 different data sets covering 10 active BTC markets, which includes hourly information about the last 30days of Price, Volume and Trade-Per-Minute activity.
+On the Back end the program is using nearly 60k data points, from 6 different data sets covering 10 active BTC markets, which includes hourly information about the last 30days of Price, Volume and Trade-Per-Minute activity, and minute-by-minute data from the last 24 hours.

 ![24 Hr Data](https://raw.githubusercontent.com/TylersDurden/BTC/master/30dMarketSummaryBfnx.png)